 Since the signing of KAFTA, the economies of Australia and South Korea have become closer than ever before.
 We provide South Korea with manufactured goods (such as machinery) as well as food and raw materials.

 Direct transit times from Sydney to Busan will take around 16-28 days, whereas other routes can take as long as 36 days.

 Coming in at number four on our list of closest trading partners is India.
-India largely rely on Australia for energy, agriculture, education and tourism.
+India largely relies on Australia for energy, agriculture, education and tourism.
 Whilst there is no free trade agreement with India, the two countries are highly connected and recognise the importance of each other to their mutual economic success.